SPICA-group/spica-tools/_sources/setup_lmp.rst.txt

 - ``paramfile``: SPICA parameter file, distributed at `SPICA web <https://www.spica-ff.org/download.html>`_
 - ``coordfile``: CG configuration file in PDB format

-``topfile`` can be generated with ``json2top``, or ``ENM`` (only for proteins) commands.
+The ``topfile`` can be generated with ``json2top``, or ``ENM`` (for proteins only) commands.
-For details about them, see :doc:`json2top <json2top>` and :doc:`ENM <ENM>`.
+For more information on these, see :doc:`json2top <json2top>` and :doc:`ENM <ENM>`.
-``nmol`` is the number of ``topfile`` molecules included in your system.
+The ``nmol`` is the number of ``topfile`` molecules included in your system.
-**Note** that one should be careful with the order of arguments.
-Especially, molecule topology and number should be the same as in the PDB file.
+It is sensitive to the order of arguments, so the molecule topology and number should be given in the same order as given in the prepared configuration file in the PDB file.

-Executing the program with proper input files, you can obtain the following outputs:
+Running the program with the appropriate input files yields the following outputs:

 - ``DATA.FILE``: LAMMPS DATA file
-- ``PARM.FILE``: Interaction parameter file, which should be read when performing LAMMPS CG-MD.
+- ``PARM.FILE``: Interaction parameter file that should be read when executing LAMMPS CG-MD.
 - ``out.psf``: Topology file of a target system in PSF format

-``DATA.FILE`` and ``PARM.FILE`` will be mandatory to run LAMMPS CG-MD with SPICA FF.
-They are specified in a LAMMPS simulation input file to launch simulations.
-Example inputs are distributed at `lipid membrane tutorial <https://www.spica-ff.org/tutorial_lipid3.html>`_ in SPICA web.
+``DATA.FILE`` and ``PARM.FILE`` are required to run LAMMPS CG-MD with SPICA FF.
+Specify them in the LAMMPS simulation input file to start the simulation.
+Input examples are distributed in
+`lipid membrane tutorial <https://www.spica-ff.org/tutorial_lipid3.html>`_ on SPICA web.
-``out.psf`` is not needed in terms of running CG-MD, but it would be useful to visualize or analyze your system because it has all topology information on bonds and angles of molecules included in the system.
+Although ``out.psf`` is not needed to run CG-MD, it will be useful to visualization and analysis of the system because it has all the topology information on the bonds and angles of molecules included in the system.

 Example
 -------